yairm210/Unciv/Uniques.md

 "+1 population in each city" - Replaced with "[amount] population [cityFilter]"

-"Can build improvements on tiles" - Replaced with "Can build [improvementFilter] improvements on tiles"

-"Can construct roads" - Replaced with "Can build [improvementFilter] improvements on tiles"

 "Can carry 2 aircraft" - Replaced with "Can carry [amount] [unitFilter] units"

 "Can carry 1 extra aircraft" - Replaced with "Can carry [amount] extra [unitFilter] units"